JOB TITLE: Family Support Worker, Ubuntu CSD

 Ubuntu offers a continuum of culturally aligned, community-based, family and child centered services.
 Collectively, with Boyle Street as the lead agency, Ubuntu is one point of access to a streamlined set of services that leverages the expertise of five networks to meet the needs of our families, children, and youth.
 Entitled the C5 (Collaborative Five) – Ubuntu works collaboratively with Boyle Street Community Services, Bent Arrow Traditional Healing Society, Edmonton Mennonite Centre for Newcomers, Norwood Child and Family Resource Centre, and Terra Centre for Teen Parents.

 This position is based out of the C5’s North East Hub – 14023 Victoria Trail.
-This position is 12 month maternity leave position.
+There are 3 permanent full-time positions available.

 Boyle Street Community Services offers an attractive benefits package after successful completion of probationary period.
 Professional development is provided and required in the development of the Family Support Worker.